 We’ve got a lot on our mind.
 Some of it has to do with skincare, some of it has to do with way more than that.
-The Edit is where we create and share content that we hope you too will find interesting.
+In our blog we share content that we hope you too will find interesting.

-Our founder Kristina never settled for unhealthy skin – instead she took things in her own hands and started making her own products to improve her skin.
-In our series of Edit Profiles we talk to inspiring people who also chose not to settle; instead, they followed their dreams and passions full on.
-This time round we talked to designer Samu-Jussi Koski, the founder of Finnish fashion house Samuji, who decided to challenge his own industry and instead of fast moving trends, focus on sustainable, ethical and timeless fashion.
+Our founder Kristina never settled for problem skin – instead she took things in her own hands and started making and using her own products, arriving at healthy skin.
+In our series of Profiles we talk to inspiring people who also chose not to settle.
+This month we talked to Heidi Jaari, founder of Helsinki-based charity organisation Apuna Ry who supports families in need.
+The working mother of two dedicates most of her free time to Apuna Ry.